Factsheet about poliomyelitis

 Factsheet

-Poliomyelitis, also known as polio or infantile paralysis, is a vaccine-preventable systemic viral infection affecting the motor neurons of the central nervous system (CNS).
-Historically, it has been a major cause of mortality, acute paralysis and lifelong disabilities, but large scale immunisation programmes have eliminated polio from most areas of the world.
-The disease is now confined to a few endemic areas and attempts are being made to globally eradicate the wild polio virus (WPV).
-The last WPV infection in Europe was in 1998 and the World Health Organization (WHO) declared the European Region polio-free in 2002.
+Poliomyelitis, also known as polio, is a vaccine-preventable systemic viral infection affecting the motor neurons of the central nervous system (CNS).
+Historically, it has been a major cause of mortality, acute paralysis and lifelong disabilities, but large-scale immunisation programmes have eliminated polio from most areas of the world.
+The disease is now confined to a few endemic areas and attempts are being made to globally eradicate the wild poliovirus.
+The last wild polivirus infection in Europe was in 1998 and the World Health Organization (WHO) declared the European Region polio-free (free of wild poliovirus) in June 2002.
 On 5 May 2014, WHO declared the international spread of wild poliovirus in 2014 a Public Health Emergency of International Concern (PHEIC) following the confirmed circulation of wild poliovirus in several countries and the documented exportation of wild poliovirus to other countries.
 Since then the international spread of polio remained a PHEIC.

 The pathogen

-• Poliovirus type 1 has historically been the predominant cause of poliomyelitis worldwide and continues to be transmitted in endemic areas.
+• WPV1 has historically been the predominant cause of polio worldwide and continues to be transmitted in endemic areas.
 Transmission of both WPV2 and WPV3 have been successfully interrupted globally and cases were last reported in 1999 and 2012, respectively.

 • Oral polio vaccine (OPV) is produced from live attenuated WPV.
-On very rare occasions, if a population is seriously under-immunised, the virus can transform into pathogenic strains, known as vaccine derived poliomyelitis virus (VDPV), and circulate in the community.
+On very rare occasions, if a population is seriously under-immunised, the virus can transform into pathogenic strains, known as vaccine derived poliovirus (VDPV), and circulate in the community.
 These viruses are called circulating vaccine-derived polioviruses (cVDPV).

 Clinical features and sequelae

-• Paralytic poliomyelitis occurs in less than 1% of all infections.
-The disease is traditionally classified into spinal, bulbar and bulbospinal types, depending on the site of the affected motor neurons.
+• Paralytic polio occurs in less than 1% of all infections.
+It is classified into spinal, bulbar and bulbospinal types, depending on the site of the affected motor neurons.

-• The weakness is classically an asymmetrical, flaccid paralysis that peaks at 48 hours after onset.
-This is classified as an acute flaccid paralysis (AFP).
+• Spinal polio starts with symptoms of meningitis, followed by severe myalgia and localised sensory (hyperaesthesia, paraesthesia) and motor (spasms, fasciculations) symptoms.
+After one to two days, weakness and paralysis set in.
+The weakness is classically an asymmetrical, flaccid paralysis that peaks at 48 hours after onset.
+This is classified as an AFP.
 Proximal muscle groups are affected more than distal groups.
 Any combination of limbs may be paralysed, although lower limbs are predominantly affected.

 • Post-polio syndrome is a poorly understood condition, characterised by the onset of fatigue, muscle weakness and wasting in patients who have recovered from paralytic polio.
 It can start several years after the acute disease.
 Post-polio syndrome is not an infectious disease and further discussion of the condition is beyond the scope of this factsheet.
 Current European consensus guidelines on diagnosis and management of post-polio syndrome are available from the European Federation of Neurological Societies.